curso-r/scryr/.github/CONTRIBUTING.md

 ## Code of Conduct

-Please note that the scry project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that the scryr project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project you agree to abide by its terms.